jnozzi/cocoadev.com/markdown/OpeningAnImageFromAFile.md

 Thanks.

 *Yup, you do have a conceptual problem.
-In General/ObjectiveC, you need to     alloc an image before you initiate it.
+In ObjectiveC, you need to     alloc an image before you initiate it.
 The proper way to create your image is:*

-theImage = General/[[NSImage alloc] initWithContentsOfFile:[sheet filename]];
+theImage = [[NSImage alloc] initWithContentsOfFile:[sheet filename]];

-*On the offchance that you already called     alloc (slightly bad style), at least remember that     init methods can return a different object than the one you have, so you still need to use "    theImage = " --General/JediKnil*
+*On the offchance that you already called     alloc (slightly bad style), at least remember that     init methods can return a different object than the one you have, so you still need to use "    theImage = " --JediKnil*
 ----
 That was it.
 Thanks.